OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/GPS-Expansion.md

 // intro to the gps expansion - has a ublox chip and an antenna that allows you to pickup information from GPS satellites
 // communicates with the Omega serially through USB

+The GPS Expansion for the is a USB-based expansion that allows your Omega to pinpoint its location using both GPS as well as China’s Beidou satellite positioning systems.
+It comes with an on-board GPS antenna as well as a built-in u.FL connector to attach your own antenna.
+It provides up to 1.8m accuracy, 66 search channels, 22 tracking channels, -165 dBM sensitivity and up to 10Hz update rate.

 ### The Hardware

 // Overview of the hardware
 //  - the ublox Chip
 //  - the antenna
 //  - usb connection

+The GPS Expansion uses the u-blox GPS receiver which features the high performance u-blox 6 positioning engine.
+This chip sends the GPS data to the Omega via the USB connection.
+Simply plug in your GPS expansion into a Dock to get started.

+You can even change the antenna by disconnected the current antenna, and connecting your antenna to the onboard u.FL connector.

 #### Connecting to a Dock